In Germany, Obama urges Europe to stay united for good of the world

 Obama needs support from European allies to handle foreign policy challenges in Russia and the Middle East, and he used his platform in Hanover to announce deployment of an additional 250 U.S. forces to Syria.

-But the president said Europe generally could do more to prepare for its own defence and to fight Islamic State.
-He repeated his call that NATO members step up their contributions and warned of a tendency to get complacent about defence needs.
+But the president said Europe generally could do more to prepare for its own defense and to fight Islamic State.
+He repeated his call that NATO members step up their contributions and warned of a tendency to get complacent about defense needs.

-"We need to stay nimble and make sure our forces are inter-operable and invest in new capabilities like cyber defence and missile defence," Obama said.
+"We need to stay nimble and make sure our forces are inter-operable and invest in new capabilities like cyber defense and missile defense," Obama said.

 (additional reporting by Michelle Martin and Jeff Mason; writing by Jeff Mason; editing by Noah Barkin and Peter Millership)